 In this new architecture, IoHwAbstractionUsr must perform the following:

-Before CDDInterface_Per1, an IoHwAbstractionUsr runnable must update the value of ePWM4 CMPB (refer to the ePWM module for the interface).
-It must also clear the ADC1 G2 Conversion Complete Flag as follows:
+Before CDDInterface_Per1, an IoHwAbstractionUsr runnable must update the value of ePWM4 CMPB (refer to the ePWM component for the interface).
+It must also clear the ADC1 G2 Conversions Ended bit as follows:

-adcREG1->GxINTFLG[2] = (1 << 3)
+adcREG1->GxSR[2u] = 1u;

-After the conversion completes, an IoHwAbstractionUsr runnable must update the value of ePWM4 CMPB to disable the ADC conversion (refer to the ePWM module).
+After the conversion completes, an IoHwAbstractionUsr runnable must update the value of ePWM4 CMPB to disable the ADC conversion (refer to the ePWM component).

 After the conversion completes but before the ADC values are required to be used, an IoHwAbstractionUsr runnable must read and process the data from the DMA destination buffer.
 The buffer can optionally be cleared at this point.
 Note that this can be done from the same runnable as disabling the ADC conversion.